tobiasros/datamistica/README.md

 2. Which type of works were produced in which countries?

-3. Is there any relation to the public events the artist participated in (you might want to use the same plotting function to answer this question)?
+3. Is there any relation to the public events the artist participated in (you might want to use the previous plotting function to answer this question)?

 # What is the visually most attractive artwork that the artist created?